carlosdp/harbor/README.md

 ]}
 ```

-During a new deployment, Harbor will run the chain, grab the last deployment, rollback the ConsulNotifier for that deployment (taking it out of Consul's service discovery), and stop at the DockerScheduler.
+During a new deployment, SupplyChain will run the chain, grab the last deployment, rollback the ConsulNotifier for that deployment (taking it out of Consul's service discovery), and stop at the DockerScheduler.
 Next time I deploy a chain, this old deploy will be run through the DockerScheduler rollback, and the rest of the chain.

 ### Variables
 In chain definitions, you have access to two kinds of variables: